jrayala-livecode/jrayala-livecode/README.md

 ### About Me

+I'm a Fullstack Web Developer venturing into the realms of Game Development and Computer Graphics.
-I am a passionate Fullstack Developer with extensive experience in PHP, MySQL, JavaScript, and related technologies.
-With a background in Game Development and a knack for solving complex technical challenges, I thrive in dynamic environments where innovation and creativity are valued.
+My interests lie in computer graphics, shader programming, and optimization.
+With a solid background in fullstack development and a growing passion for game development, I aim to combine my skills to create immersive and visually stunning experiences.
+I thrive in dynamic environments where innovation and creativity are valued, and I'm constantly seeking new challenges to expand my knowledge and expertise.

 ### Hit me up